In this add-on,

 Edit the new backdrop to include a different scene.

-The new backdrop is much too big.
+The backdrop is much too big, drag the corner

 to make it slightly larger than a fourth of the stage.

 so that it doesn't overlap with the other scenes.

-Next, program the “else” portion to make an alternate ending.
+Next, program the Else portion to make an alternate ending.

 Based on the user's decision,

-Place the blocks you use in the “else” portion.
+Place the blocks you use in the Else portion.

 and create a new message.

-Name it “alternate ending."
+Name it Alternate Ending.

 Select your fourth scene sprite.